jeffersongoncalves/mfakitv4/README.md

 ## Authentication Structure

-EvolutionKit comes pre-configured with a custom authentication system that supports different types of users:
+MFAKit comes pre-configured with a custom authentication system that supports different types of users:

 - `Admin` - For administrative panel access
 - `User` - For application panel access